jk-oster/simple-php-mvc/README.md

 [![justforfunnoreally.dev badge](https://img.shields.io/badge/justforfunnoreally-dev-9ff)](https://justforfunnoreally.dev)

-# A simple MicroBlog implementing a simple mvc framework
+# A simple mvc framework in php implementing a micor blog
 @author Jakob Osterberger

 I coded this little framework to get familiar with the MVC pattern and how it is used in PHP applications.

-The framework includes a:
+The framework includes:

 ### Database class to ease DB access, provides methods to:
 - establish / close DataBase connection